 Located halfway between Los Angeles and San Diego, the city of San Clemente in South Orange County extends from scenic foothills to miles of stunning California coastline.
-It’s a harmonious blend of laid back beach living and historic charm and has been aptly nicknamed the “Spanish Village by the Sea.”
+It’s a harmonious blend of laid-back beach living and historic charm and has been aptly nicknamed the “Spanish Village by the Sea.”
 The city was established in 1925 by Ole Hanson, a former Mayor of Seattle.
-Hanson envisioned a city by the sea that evoked Spanish villages along the Mediterranean and to this end San Clemente became one of the first master-planned communities in the area, with homes designed in the classic Spanish Revival style.
-Today, the surviving homes and the architectural style are still referred to as “Ole Hanson Spanish style.”
+Hanson envisioned a city by the sea that evoked Spanish villages along the Mediterranean and to this end, San Clemente became one of the first master-planned communities in the area, with homes designed in the classic Spanish Revival style.
+Today, the surviving homes and the architectural style are still referred to as the “Ole Hanson Spanish style.”
 More than 63,000 residents call San Clemente home, and its near-perfect, Mediterranean weather combined with a relaxing quality of life appeals to just about everyone.
 Here you’ll find everything from pristine beaches and a variety of surf-related activities to annual festivals and world-class amenities.

-Make your real estate search easier by browsing homes for sale in the individual communities.
+Make your real estate search easier by browsing homes for sale in individual communities.
 We hope that our community information will help you to choose between the many wonderful areas; each has a lot to offer the home buyer.

 San Clemente Pier.
-This 1,200 foot fishing pier was built in 1928 and offers awe-inspiring views of the coastline.
+This 1,200-foot fishing pier was built in 1928 and offers awe-inspiring views of the coastline.
 You can take a leisurely stroll, cast your line and fish at the end of the pier, or dine at the Fisherman’s Restaurant while watching the surfers or enjoying the sunset.

 Casa Romantica.
 The home of San Clemente’s founder, Ole Hanson, overlooks the San Clemente Pier.
-Built in 1927, the home echoes traditional Spanish architecture, featuring tiled walkways and lovely landscaped gardens.
+Built-in 1927, the home echoes traditional Spanish architecture, featuring tiled walkways and lovely landscaped gardens.
 Restored and renovated to preserve its unique place in the city’s history, Casa Romantica has been included in the National Register of Historic Places in Orange County.

 Cabrillo Playhouse.
 Located in the center of downtown San Clemente, the Playhouse is a 66-seat theater that was converted from a house originally built in 1928.
 The classic Spanish-style building is home to the San Clemente Community Theatre, a non-profit organization that has won rave reviews for its various stage productions.

 Avenida Del Mar.
 This historic avenue that winds down from El Camino Real towards the San Clemente Pier is a shopper’s paradise, with many shops lining both sides of the street.
 You can find art galleries, bookstores, clothing boutiques, surf shops, shoe stores, antique stores, salons, cafes, and more, all mostly housed in quaint Spanish-style buildings.
-As you near the end of the avenue you’ll find the shops being gradually replaced by residences, and it won’t be long until you’ll have the beach and the pier in sight.
+As you near the end of the avenue you’ll find the shops being gradually replaced by residences, and it won’t be long until you’ll have the beach and the pier insight.

 With miles and miles of beaches, surfing is one of San Clemente’s popular pastimes.
-Whether it’s surfing along the San Clemente Pier or riding the waves along spots like Califia Beach Park and the San Clemente State Beach, San Clemente offers plenty of opportunities to indulge your love of the sport, with ideal wave and weather conditions that attract surfers of all skill levels.
+Whether it’s surfing along the San Clemente Pier or riding the waves along with spots like Califia Beach Park and the San Clemente State Beach, San Clemente offers plenty of opportunities to indulge your love of the sport, with ideal waves and weather conditions that attract surfers of all skill levels.

-Most of the beaches in San Clemente are the perfect venues for a host of other water-related sports and activities, which include swimming, fishing, wake boarding, beach volleyball, and more.
+Most of the beaches in San Clemente are the perfect venues for a host of other water-related sports and activities, which include swimming, fishing, wakeboarding, beach volleyball, and more.
 This is definitely the place to be if you just can’t get enough of the California sun and surf.
 You can even go whale and dolphin watching just off the coast of Dana Point at certain times of the year.

 San Clemente’s beautiful weather and scenic location make various outdoor sports even more inviting.
 An extensive network of trails that stretch from the beach to the canyons provides a safe and pleasant experience for biking, hiking, and riding, with spectacular views all around.
 Golfing enthusiasts will enjoy the city’s many courses, which include the San Clemente Municipal Golf Course, Talega Golf Club, Shorecliffs Golf Club, and the Bella Collina Towne & Golf Club.

-A wide selection of San Clemente homes has constantly drawn many prospective home buyers through the years.
+A wide selection of San Clemente homes has constantly drawn many prospective homebuyers through the years.
 Choices range from single-family residences to quaint beach cottages, to cozy apartments and homes designed in the classic Spanish-Tuscan style such as those in the master-planned community of Talega.
 Luxury townhouses, beachfront condominiums, and sprawling hillside estates that provide magnificent views of the Pacific Ocean are available for those who prefer high-end living.
 Should you wish to build your very own dream home that can be customized to your specifications, vacant land and lots suitable for new construction can also be purchased.